ARTICLES & INTEREST

 home maintenancewinter maintenanceice damsroof leaks

-Most Canadian roofs develop at least a little ice each winter, but if this gets more than a couple of inches thick around the eaves it can cause leaks.
+Most Canadian roofs develop at least a little ice each winter, but if the ice gets more than a couple of inches thick around the eaves it can cause leaks.

-So why do some roofs develop large and damaging ice dams around the eves, while others don’t?
+So why do some roofs develop large and damaging ice dams around the eaves while others don’t, and how can it be fixed?

 It comes down to the temperature of the roof surface.
 Lack of insulation or insufficient attic ventilation can cause the main part of your roof to become warm enough to melt snow that falls there.
 As this water runs down the roof, it eventually comes to the edge of the roof that overhangs the walls which are always as cold as the surrounding air because there’s no attic space underneath to heat it.